 Some examples of clarifying questions are:

-• "Do we agree that you can realise this task before 12 pm today?"
+"Do we agree that you can realise this task before noon today?"

-• "Just to confirm; is Alan in charge with the project or are you still the principal referent?"
+"Just to confirm; is Alan in charge of the project or are you still the principal referent?"

 Closed questions